As China Invests, Many Kazakhs Say: Not Too Fast

-Tanirbergen Berdongarov is a 35-year-old member of Parliament who supports his president's policies towards China.
+Tanirbergen Berdongarov, a 35-year-old member of Parliament, supports his president's policies toward China.
 "The main goal in our economic policy is to have stability and good relations with the neighbors," he says.

-The U.S., Russia and China all want to partner with Kazakhstan economically and all want Kazakhstan to be an "island of stability" in the region, says Berdongarov.
+The U.S., Russia and China all want to partner with Kazakhstan economically, Berdongarov says, and all want Kazakhstan to be an "island of stability" in the region.
 It would be difficult, he says, for his country to close the door to any of those world powers.

-At the same time, Berdongarov has grown worried as he has watched Chinese goods flow across the border, even as Kazakhstan's own manufacturers have shut down."[China is] a very big machine.
-For them to produce such a kind of shoes, T-shirts — it's very cheap and easy."
+At the same time, Berdongarov has grown worried as he has watched Chinese goods flow across the border, even as Kazakhstan's own manufacturers have shut down. "[China is] a very big machine.
+For them to produce such a kind of shoes, T-shirts — it's very cheap and easy," he says.